magdyebrahim24/atlan/README.md

 # atlan App
-- ###   An App For Broken Cars On Road using flutter and firebase .
+- ###   An App For Broken Cars On Road using Google Maps.

 ![App Gif ](/img/atlan-gif.gif)